Contact: David K. Clarke – ©

 It is important that rational people – those who believe that we have a right to freedom of thought, to be allowed to appreciate art, to live our lives as we choose so long as we do not disadvantage others – make a stand.
 If we do not then there is a very real risk that our world will become dominated by religious bigots who will tell us what to do and how to think.
 Freedom of thought is a right that must be cherished, during most of our history it is a right that religious bigotry did not allow us.

 Another search, this time using the words, 'is there a god?', brought up another EveryStudent site.
 This page gave a rather different set of reasons for believing in God.
-I have treated those questions below the six mentioned above.
+I have treated those questions below the first six.

 1. "The complexity of our planet points to a deliberate designer who not only created our universe, but sustains it today."This argument, as expanded in EveryStudent.com, is that the Earth is ideal for human life; therefore it must have been designed for us.
 It is refuted by the anthropic principle.
 Very simply, if the Earth was not well suited for us to live on, we would not be here to argue about the point.
 This is no argument for intelligent design or God at all.